 The Canon FD mount can be easily adapted to any modern DSLR or mirrorless.
 Here is a list of adapters for the FD mount to other popular camera systems:

-Let us know if there any vintage lens you’ve tried and would like to see on the list!
+Let us know if there any vintage lenses you’ve tried and would like to see on the list!